spring-rs/spring-rs/README.md

     <p>English ｜ <a href="./README.zh.md">中文</a></p>
 </div>

-<b>spring-rs</b> is a microservice framework written in rust, similar to springboot in java. <b>spring-rs</b> provides an easily extensible plug-in system for integrating excellent projects in the rust community, such as axum, sqlx, sea-orm, etc.
+<b>spring-rs</b> is a microservice framework written in rust, similar to SpringBoot in java. <b>spring-rs</b> provides an easily extensible plug-in system for integrating excellent projects in the rust community, such as axum, sqlx, sea-orm, etc.

 Compared with springboot in java, spring-rs has higher performance and lower memory usage, allowing you to completely get rid of the bloated JVM and travel light.